the-crypt-keeper/tldw/README.md

        * Or CPU Only: `pip install torch==2.2.2 torchvision==0.17.2 torchaudio==2.2.2 --index-url https://download.pytorch.org/whl/cpu`
        * https://pytorch.org/get-started/previous-versions/#linux-and-windows-3
     8. Then see `Linux && Windows`
+- **MacOS**
+    1. I don't own a mac/have access to one reliably so I can't test this, but it should be the same as/similar to Linux.
 - **Windows**
     1. Download necessary packages ([Python3](https://www.python.org/downloads/windows/), Update your GPU drivers/CUDA drivers if you'll be running an LLM locally, ffmpeg will be installed by the script)
     2. Open a terminal, navigate to the directory you want to install the script in, and run the following commands: